- About Regulatory Services

 - Transport of Radioactive Material

-- A Holistic Approach to Safety
+- Holistic Safety

 Security of Radiological Material

-ARPANSA is responsible for implementing and coordinating the response to the Council of Australian Governments Report on the Regulation and Control of Radiological Material (COAG Report).
+ARPANSA is responsible for implementing and coordinating the response to the Council of Australian Governments' Report on the Regulation and Control of Radiological Material (COAG Report).

-ARPANSA is working with State and Territory governments and other Commonwealth agencies to implement the recommendations in the COAG Report for the regulation and control of radiological material.
-Part of this assistance has been the provision of workshops in each State and Territory to raise awareness of the COAG report and assist State and Territory licencees with implementation of the requirements of the Code of Practice for the Security of Radioactive Sources.
+ARPANSA is working with state and territory governments and other Commonwealth agencies to implement the recommendations in the COAG report for the regulation and control of radiological material.
+Part of this assistance has been the provision of workshops in each state and territory to raise awareness of the COAG report and assist state and territory licencees with implementation of the requirements of the Code of Practice for the Security of Radioactive Sources.
 For further information regarding assistance with the implementation of the Code of Practice, licencees should contact the relevant radiation regulator for their jurisdiction.

 The Code of Practice sets out a graded approach for the security of sealed sources.
-That is, the stringency of the security measures applied is proportional to the likelihood of the source or aggregation of sources being acquired and the consequences of malicious use.
-The Code of Practice groups sources into five categories and allocates security measures commensurate with the risk posed by the sources in each category (see Radioactive Sources: Use, Safety & Security (PDF 310kb) for background information on radioactive sources and the security categorisation of the sources).
-The Code of Practice is given force of law by each State and Territory and the Commonwealth and administered by the regulatory authority in each jurisdiction as part of the regulatory framework governing the use of radiation.
+That is, the stringency of the security measures to be applied is proportional to the inherent risk posed - this is a product of the assessed vulnerability to acquisition versus the modelled radiological consequences of malicious use.
+The Code of Practice groups sources into five categories and allocates security measures commensurate with the risk posed by the sources in each category (see the Code of Practice for the Security of Radioactive Sources) for background information on radioactive sources and the security categorisation of the sources).
+The Code of Practice is given force of law by each state and territory and the Commonwealth, and administered by the regulatory authority in each jurisdiction as part of the regulatory framework governing the use of radiation.
 The publication and implementation of the Code is one of the ways in which Australia is demonstrating its commitment to implement the IAEA Code of Practice for the Security of Radioactive Sources.

 ARPANSA has also developed Security Guides to assist with implementation of the Code of Practice.
 The guides are available from radiation regulators in each jurisdiction.
 The Guides currently cover Category 1, 2 and 3 sources used in the following practices:

-- Blood irradiator
+- blood irradiator

-- Panoramic industrial irradiator
+- panoramic industrial irradiator

-- High dose rate brachytherapy
+- high dose rate brachytherapy

-- Research irradiator
+- research irradiator

-- Industrial radiography
+- industrial radiography

-- Well logging
+- well logging

-- Fixed gauges
+- fixed gauges

-- Moisture and density gauges
+- moisture and density gauges.

 Guides for further practices are being developed and will also be available from radiation regulators.
 For further information regarding assistance with the implementation of the Code of Practice or to report information in relation to security breaches contact the relevant radiation regulator for your jurisdiction.
 To report information that may have national security implications, contact the National Security Hotline 1800 123 400.